-Thomson Scientific & Healthcare's corporate business unit develops customized information solutions that can be seamlessly integrated into our customers' daily workflows.
+Thomson Scientific also develops customized information solutions that can be seamlessly integrated into our customers' daily workflows.
 Each solution assembles sophisticated software tools with relevant patent data, our comprehensive coverage of world journal literature and other content extracted from our extensive product portfolio.
-Through the Derwent World Patents Index, we are one of the world's leading providers of indexed patent information and patent abstracts.
-We assess, classify, summarize and index patent documents from 38 international patent-issuing authorities and our databases cover the period from 1963 to the present.
+Through the Derwent World Patents Index, we are one of the world's most comprehensive providers of professionally abstracted and annotated patent information.
+As of December 31, 2006, we assessed, classified, summarized and indexed patent documents from approximately 40 international patent-issuing authorities and our databases covered the period from 1963 to the present.
 Our integrated Delphion and MicroPatent PatentWeb solution provides business and professional researchers with access to full-text international patent documents supported by search, retrieval, analysis and other workflow productivity tools.
-In addition, our Master Data Center business has been providing intellectual property management services, including patent payment and trademark renewal processing, for over 30 years.
+In addition, our Master Data Center business has been providing intellectual property management services for over 35 years and processed over 750,000 patent and trademark payment and renewals in 2006.

-Dialog DataStar provides information and news to customers across all our market groups, including business, science, engineering, financial and legal professionals.
-Our Dialog DataStar business primarily licenses data from third parties and maintains content from the most authoritative publishers in science and technology, intellectual property, news and business.
+Dialog DataStar provides information and news to customers of various Thomson businesses, including business, science, engineering, financial and legal professionals.
+Our Dialog DataStar business primarily licenses data from third parties and maintains content from authoritative publishers in science and technology, intellectual property, news and business.
 Dialog DataStar is an extensive source for patents, trademarks, scientific and technical journals, drug pipeline files, regulatory information, current news, company profiles and financials, and market research reports.